iflubber/twitter-sentiment-analysis/README.md

 **Input Data**

-You can download a set of sample Twitter data contained in a compressed (.zip) folder which was collected from one following way.

 1\.
 The Twitter data was obtained using Flume.
 Flume can be used as a log aggregator, collecting log data from many diverse sources and moving it to a centralized data store.
 In this case, Flume was used to capture the